Dr. Robert F. Mullen

 pioneer of proactive neuroplasticity utilizing DRNI—deliberate,

 Neuroplasticity is evidence of our brain’s constant adaptation to learning.
 Scientists refer to the process as structural remodeling of the brain.
-It’s what makes learning and registering new experiences possible.
+It is what makes learning and registering new experiences possible.
 All information notifies our neural network to realign, generating a correlated change in behavior and perspective.

 What is significant is our ability to dramatically accelerate learning by consciously compelling our brain to repattern its neural circuitry.
 Deliberate, repetitive, neural information (DRNI) empowers us to proactively transform our thoughts and behaviors, creating healthy new mindsets, skills, and abilities.

 Reactive neuroplasticity is our brain’s natural adaption to information.
-Information includes thought, behavior, experience, sensation, etc. Active neuroplasticity is achieved through cognitive pursuits such as engaging in social interaction, teaching, aerobics, and creating.
-Proactive neuroplasticity is the most effective means of learning and unlearning because the calculated regimen of deliberate, repetitive input of information accelerates and consolidates restructuring.
+Information includes thought, behavior, experience, and sensation.
+Active neuroplasticity is cognitive pursuits such as engaging in social interaction, teaching, aerobics, and creating.
+Proactive neuroplasticity is the most effective means of learning and unlearning because the regimen of deliberate, repetitive neural input of information accelerates and consolidates the brain’s restructuring.